• Skip to primary navigation

 Gone are the days of assistants needing to be in person.
 Forbes even said that social media celebrities want to work with virtual assistants (VA) more than traditional personal assistants.

-As more businesses launch online businesses over opening physical stores, entrepreneurs, influencers, and brands have also started hiring remote jobs to reduce start-up costs.
-As a full-time stay-at-home parent, this can be a perfect opportunity for you to ride the trend.
+As more businesses choose to launch online businesses rather than opening physical stores, entrepreneurs, influencers, and brands have also started hiring remote jobs to reduce start-up costs.
+For a full-time stay-at-home parent, this can be a perfect opportunity for you to ride the trend.

 Never underestimate the value of virtual assistants.
-They actually play an important role to make the whole online business operation run as smoothly as possible.
+They play an important role in making the whole online business operation run as smoothly as possible.
 Without them, business owners will need to take time away from growing revenue and spend time doing daily administrative work, which is not the best use of their time.

 Aside from the usual administrative tasks like answering emails and managing calendars, you might be expected to help with client outreach, following up with clients, growing email subscribers, and booking sales calls.